US Cash Products-Chicago gasoline surges, sellers absent

 ULSD in Chicago rose 1.25 cents to 33.00/31.00 cents under March heating oil futures.

-Group Three gasoline rose 1.50 cents a gallon to 11.25/10.75 cents under March futures while ULSD rose a half cent to 7.50/7.00 cents under.
-(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; Editing by Lisa Shumaker and Marguerita Choy)
+Group Three gasoline rose a cent a gallon to 11.75/11.25 cents under March futures while ULSD rose a half cent to 7.50/7.00 cents under.
+(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; Editing by Lisa Shumaker)

 MILAN/PARIS, Feb 27 Total is in talks to buy a multi-billion dollar stake in Iran's partly-built liquefied natural gas (LNG) export facility, Iran LNG, seeking to unlock vast gas reserves.